StructSeeker/Hatalog/readme.md

 ## Reflections

 During implementation, It comes to me that substitution is a special form of unification and the whole process of solving a datalog constraint is quite similar to that of the Hindley-Milner type inference algorithm.
 They follows similar pattern: generate constraints, unify to find solutions, apply substitutions to propagate knowledge, and iterate toward a fixed point.
-Our Subst = [(Var, Term)] in Datalog mirrors the type substitution [(TypeVar, Type)] in HM, and unifying atoms with facts is essentially the same process as unifying type expressions during inference.
+The`Subst = [(Var, Term)]` in Datalog mirrors the type substitution `[(TypeVar, Type)]` in HM, and unifying atoms with facts is essentially the same process as unifying type expressions during inference.

 Of course, termination conditions differ between the two domains.
-In type inference, unification must perform an self-occurence check to prevent infinite types as one cannot unify a type variable α with α → β because that creates a circular definition and the overall goal is to find the most general unifier.
+In type inference, unification must perform an self-occurence check to prevent infinite types as one cannot unify a type variable `α` with `α → β` because that creates a circular definition and the overall goal is to find the most general unifier.
 In Datalog, however, unification has a simpler termination criterion: we succeed when we match a term-based atom against an all-ground atom containing only constants.
 There's no risk of self-occurrence because one side is always fully instantiated.
 This asymmetry—variables meeting constants—is what makes Datalog unification simpler and guaranteed to terminate, unlike the general unification problem in type inference.

 Simple searching reveal to me other unification/logic engines such ea eqlog, which applys equational unification for type checking.
 I am also interested in how unification method can combined with bidirectional type checking to achieve a more powerful type inference with less annotation burden.